Ajaymamtora/nvim-control-center/README.md

-# LVIM CONTROL CENTER
+# NVIM CONTROL CENTER

 [License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)(https://opensource.org/licenses/MIT)

-**`Lvim Control Center`** is an elegant and easy-to-configure settings management panel for Neovim.
+**`Nvim Control Center`** is an elegant and easy-to-configure settings management panel for Neovim.
 It provides a centralized user interface for quickly changing frequently used options, which are persisted across sessions.

 ## ✨ Features